amir734jj/music-player-gui/README.md

 # MusicPlayer

-Music player with controller all written in java!
+Music player with controllers (play, pause, stop, volume up and down) all written in java!